piecepackr/piecepackr/README.rst

 Configurable Piecepack PDF Maker
 --------------------------------

-This is an R package and some executable Rscripts designed to make a pdf of configurable piecepack components with the intention that they either be printed on label paper and mounted on components or printed on paperboard and folded/glued together in order to make a `piecepack <http://www.ludism.org/ppwiki/HomePage>`_.
-It is currently in an alpha state.
+This is an R package and some executable Rscripts designed to make a pdf of piecepack components with the intention that they either be printed on label paper and mounted on components or printed on paperboard and folded/glued together in order to make a `piecepack <http://www.ludism.org/ppwiki/HomePage>`_.

-.. warning: The API is incomplete and likely to change.
+.. warning:: This package is currently in an alpha state.
+This means the API is incomplete and likely to change.

 Install
 -------